SteveBarnett/Remixing/index.md

 ## Work

 I make **websites**.
-More specifically: I’m a human-centered front-end developer and user experience designer.
+More specifically: I’m a human-centred front-end developer and user experience designer.
 I specialise in inclusive design and accessibility: making things that everyone can use, regardless of their device, the network they’re on, or any disabilities they might have.
-[Read more at my site naga.co.za](https://naga.co.za/).
+[Read more at my site human-centred.nz](https://human-centred.nz/).